 For all of these activation strategies, it must considered how other parts of UBE3A-ATS would be impacted.
 UBE3A-ATS is at the very end of a very long RNA that makes a lot of other RNAs important for other things, including Prader-Willi syndrome.
 Some of these RNAs have unknown function, and it’s not clear whether it is okay to reduce the amount of RNAs that are made as well.

 There may be ways to address a specific deficit in an Angelman syndrome neuron without knowing exactly how it might be expected to help with AS symptoms.
-One example of this is OV101, which is being trialed by Ovid Therapeutics.
+One example of this is OV101, which was trialed by Ovid Therapeutics.

-OV101 improves tonic inhibition in Angelman syndrome neurons.
+OV101 improved tonic inhibition in Angelman syndrome neurons.
 This is known to be a deficit based on ASF-funded studies from the mouse model of AS.
 OV101 was originally a drug developed to help with sleep issues that was found to be very safe.
-Because the drug was safe and because it was expected to correct a known deficit in AS neurons, it has been trialed in individuals with AS and is now in phase 3 clinical trials for AS.
-It is not exactly clear what symptoms are being improved in AS, but physicians are seeing an improvement in individuals on the drug.
-This is not a cure, but may be a helpful tool in managing multiple symptoms of AS.
-In time, we will find out whether younger patients treated with OV101 or long-term treatment with OV101 provides even more benefits than have been seen so far.
+Because the drug was safe and because it was expected to correct a known deficit in AS neurons, it has been trialed in individuals with AS.

 Future studies by academic labs will continue to look for pathways that are disrupted or specific deficits in mouse or human neurons and seek to find therapeutics that address those specific pathways/deficits.